euberdeveloper/mongo-cleaner/README.md

 **Description:**

-Tries to remove all the database of MongoDB.
+Tries to remove all the databases of MongoDB.
 The function is __asynchronous__ and returns nothing.
 See __Usage__ to have an example.